KMKfw/kmk_firmware/README.md

-- Fully configured through a single, easy to understand Python file that lives on a "flash-drive"-esque space on your microcontroller - edit on the go without DFU or other devtooling available!
+- Fully configured through a single, easy to understand Python file that lives on a "flash-drive"-esque space on your microcontroller - edit on the go without DFU or other dev tooling available!
 - Single-piece or [two-piece split keyboards](/docs/en/split_keyboards.md)
   are supported